skramm/cpphtmltags/manual.md

 Please note that when a tag is created that way, nothing is printed in the stream.
 This will only happen when you call either:
 - `openTag()` : only prints the opening tag
-- `printTag()`: prints the whole thing, opening tag, text content, and closing tag
+- `printTag()`: prints the whole thing, opening tag, content, and closing tag
 - `printWithContent( "something" )`

 ### A.2 - Adding text content to a tag